 - Wages for the last month of employment proportionate to the hours worked. - Compensation for unused annual leave, if any.
-To calculate the compensation for unused annual leave:

-1. Determine the number of days "earned"-the number of calendar days that have passed since the end of the previous year divided by 13 (the number of calendar days that gives right to one day of annual leave) minus days already used by an employee during this period and unused vacation days from the previous periods (if any).

-2. Determine the daily average earnings-divide the total amount of work remuneration for the previous six months by the number of days worked during this period.
-(The number of days worked does not include sick days, leave days and days when the employee has not performed work with a justified reason.)

-3. Multiply the calculated number of days for the annual leave by the daily average earnings. $^{126}$

-- Any bonuses due to the employee. - Severance pay (if due).
+To calculate the compensation for unused annual leave: - 1.
+Determine the number of days "earned" the number of calendar days that have passed since the end of the previous year divided by 13 (the number of calendar days that gives right to one day of annual leave). - 2.
+Determine the daily average earnings divide the total amount of work remuneration for the previous six months by the number of days worked during this period.
+(The number of days worked does not include sick days, leave days and days when the employee has not performed work with a justified reason.) - 3.
+Multiply the calculated number of days "earned" for the annual leave by the daily average earnings.
+126 - Any bonuses due to the employee. - Severance pay (if due).

-§ 14.5 E. Are there rights to severance pay and how is severance calculated?
+E. Are there rights to severance pay and how is severance calculated?